iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 It is always good practice to run a DELETE USING statement as a SELECT statement FIRST to ensure your query is working correctly.

-Let us run our previous query to check again for duplicates.
+Let us run our previous query to check again for duplicate entries.

 ````sql
 SELECT